jachinchen/training/example01-hello-world/README.md

 ## golint

-Try to improve code quailty using `golint` command.
+Try to improve code quality using `golint` command.

 ```
 example01/main.go:13:1: exported function HelloWorld should have comment or be unexported